 Young adults are the ones most frustrated with the infection, and they can become extremely self-conscious.
 That being said, there are a couple of home remedies that can help you relieve yourself from tinea versicolor effectively.

 The fungus that causes the infection is known as Malassezia.
 Malassezia is a genus of fungi, and the one that’s thought to cause tinea versicolor the most is Malassezia Globosa.

 The fungus causes a yeast infection which disrupts the normal pigmentation of the skin, resulting in scaly, discolored patches.
 Malassezia produces an acid which suppresses the production of the natural pigment melanin (the pigment responsible for skin color).

-The patches most commonly appear around the chest, back and shoulders, but they can appear anywhere including the neck, face or abdomen.
+The patches most commonly appear around the chest, back and shoulders, but they can appear anywhere including the neck, tongue, face or abdomen.
 The patches often feature sharp edges and they aren’t darkened by the sun.

 This explains why the patches are more apparent if you’ve recently had sun expose, as they don’t darken like the rest of the skin does.
 Furthermore, the spots can appear and disappear as seasons change and temperatures fluctuate.

 They’re typically more noticeable when the climate is warm and humid, but they can completely disappear or become less noticeable when the climate is colder.